thosakwe/blm-blackout/README.md

 If this problem could be solved simply by making a webpage, then it would been solved ages ago.
 In addition to changing your homepage,

-The white section on the page contains links and calls to action that you can engage with from the comfort of your own home.
+The gray section on the page contains links and calls to action that you can engage with from the comfort of your own home.

 Protesting may be difficult during a pandemic, and can be scary, so if you decide to do it, make sure you're safe.
 Make sure you are properly prepared to avoid harm: